xcamier/devExplorerBlog/content/posts/how-this-site-is-built/index.md

 ---
 title: "How This Site Is Built"
-description: "Description of how I build the website using Hugo"
+description: "This tutorial explains how I've built that website using Hugo, an existing theme and few customizations.
+It also explains how to use Gihub free static pages serving and how to use Github actions to publish the pages automatically."
 authors: ["Xavier Camier"]
 date: 2020-04-07T16:38:30+02:00
 tags: ["Web","Tools","Tutorial"]